01 of 05

 Considering Questions About Lunch

-However, this decision hinges on a lot of different factors, which each family will weigh differently.
+The decision about whether to pack for lunch for your child or purchase lunch in the cafeteria depends on several factors, families will weigh those factors differently.
+The quality of the meal, convenience, cost, and your child's preferences all come into play.
 Here are a few things to consider as you make up your mind as about school lunch.Continue to 2 of 5 below.

 02 of 05